-All Shareholders are invited to attend the Meeting and may attend in person or may be represented by proxy.
+All Shareholders may attend the Meeting in person or may be represented by proxy.
 A "beneficial" or "non-registered" Shareholder will not be recognized directly at the Meeting for the purposes of voting Common Shares registered in the name of his/her/its broker; however, a beneficial Shareholder may attend the Meeting as proxyholder for the registered Shareholder and vote the Common Shares in that capacity.
 Only Shareholders as of the Record Date are entitled to receive notice of and vote at the Meeting.